 With 50.6-megapixel implications, thanks to the high-resolution sensor, which also provides noise control, this camera can capture as much detail as possible.
 The only drawback is that file sizes are huge.

-Then this Canon 5DS R features dual Digic 6 processing engines so that a heavyweight processor can power the 50-megapixel sensor.
-This also gives it an enhanced native sensitivity range of ISO 100-6,400 with expansion to ISO 50-12,800.
+This Canon 5DS R features dual Digic 6 processing engines so that a heavyweight processor can power the 50-megapixel sensor.
+This also gives it an enhanced native sensitivity range of ISO 100-6,400, expanding to ISO 50-12,800.

-It is also designed to deliver massive levels of detail by having a low pass filter as well as a secondary ‘cancellation’ filter.
+It is also designed to deliver massive levels of detail by having a low pass filter and a secondary ‘cancellation’ filter.
 These also reduce the risk of moire patterning by slightly softening the image.

-Other significant additions it has to include a 150,000-pixel RGB+IR metering sensor with 252 zones and Intelligent Scene Analysis and a new M-Raw images size, which van records 28Mp images (as well as the 12.4Mp S-Raw option).
-Other major features also include USB 3.0 port instead of a USB 2.0 port, which results in speedier image transfer and an Intelligent Viewfinder II with AF point illumination in AI Servo mode.
+Other significant additions include a 150,000-pixel RGB+IR metering sensor with 252 zones and Intelligent Scene Analysis and a new M-Raw image size, which van records 28Mp images (as well as the 12.4Mp S-Raw option).
+Other major features include a USB 3.0 port instead of a USB 2.0 port, which results in speedier image transfer and an Intelligent Viewfinder II with AF point illumination in AI Servo mode.

-Then Like other Canon DSLRs, this 5DSR also has a collection of Picture Styles that customize the look of JPEGs by setting the saturation, contrast, and by sharpening to suit the subject.
-An improvement in 5DSR is another feature called ‘Fine Detail’ making it ideal for shooting landscape, still life and macro subjects.
+Like other Canon DSLRs, this 5DSR also has a collection of Picture Styles that customize JPEGs’ look by setting the saturation, contrast, and sharpening to suit the subject.
+An improvement in 5DSR is another feature called ‘Fine Detail,’ making it ideal for shooting landscape, still life, and macro subjects.

 Other complementary features it has are the new camera has an inbuilt intervalometer, ability to shoot time-lapse movies that are merged in-camera.
 One lacking here is the absence of Wi-Fi connectivity.
 All in all, this Canon 5DS R has set new benchmarks by being a superb camera that resolves a huge amount of detail and beats even 50Mp medium format cameras.